Professor examining samples in her lab with Graduate student using microscope.

 An applicant must meet Graduate School requirements plus the following requirements to be considered for admission:

 1. The program primarily enrolls individuals with backgrounds in biomedical sciences or related fields who have completed a bachelor’s degree at an accredited institution.
 For students entering without a degree in a related area, the faculty determines deficiencies to be overcome prior to admission.
 Applications will not be reviewed until all required materials are obtained by the program.
-All completed applications received prior to Feb.
-1 will receive consideration for enrollment beginning the following summer term for the Non-Thesis Track or fall semester for the Thesis Track.
-Completed applications received after Feb.
-1 may be considered if space is available in the program.
+Applications will be accepted for Spring or Fall/Summer starts for the program.
+Students are admitted to the Program in the Summer/Fall or Spring terms; applicants specify the term for which they intend to enroll.
+For enrollment beginning in the Summer or Fall terms, all completed applications received prior to January 15th will receive consideration.
+For enrollment beginning in the Spring term, all completed applications received prior to October 15th will receive consideration.
+Completed applications received after these deadlines may be considered for their respective terms if there is available space in the program.
 Students may enroll on a full-time or a part-time basis.

 2. Applicants may be admitted to regular status if their grade point average is the equivalent of 2.75 or above (scale of 4.0).
 Averages below 2.75 may be considered for admission on a probationary basis, in which case particular attention is given to the last 60 hours completed in the undergraduate program, with special emphasis on performance in biomedical science-related courses.
 Probationary status is removed after successful completion of the first eight graduate credits with a grade point average of 3.0 or above.

-3. Graduate Record Examination scores on the General Test are required.
+3. Graduate Record Examination scores on the General Test are optional.

 4. Three letters of reference, preferably from academic and/or research sources or supervisors, must be provided.